huggingface/transformers/examples/pytorch/README.md

 # Examples

-This folder contains actively maintained examples of use of 🤗 Transformers using the PyTorch backend, organized along NLP tasks.
+This folder contains actively maintained examples of use of 🤗 Transformers using the PyTorch backend, organized by ML task.

 ## The Big Table of Tasks